The underground, or ‘the tube’ as its more commonly called by Londoners, is usually the quickest way to travel around central London.

 Free pocket-sized tube maps are available from underground stations.

-If you can’t work out which route to take by looking at the tube map, or if you want door-to-door instruction, use Transport for London’s Journey Planner.
-It can plan your complete trip including buses, trains and the DLR.
+If you can’t work out which route to take by looking at the tube map, or if you want door-to-door instruction, see our guide to planning journeys in London.

 How to find the right platform